 Some people accept this as their fate and die as expected.
 Others get so busy living, maybe for the first time in their lives, that they forget they are supposed to die.

-Some refuse to accept this statement as truth.
+Other people refuse to accept this prognosis as truth.
 Often it is a new beginning of shedding their 'shoulds' and living life to the fullest.
 Many begin to explore alternative medicine and improve their lifestyle.
 They often far exceed all expectations for healing, happiness and longevity.
+They know that just because the medical system doesn't have a treatment or cure, it doesn't mean that the same is true of alternative therapies, including simple solutions such as correcting the diet.

-Perhaps a more true statement should be, "I/we don't consciously know how to heal this illness yet."
+Perhaps a truer statement by the medical establishment should be, "I/we don't know how to heal this illness yet."

-Religion and spirituality influence a lot of our beliefs about health, healing and life.
-That it is God's will or fate that you are sick or suffering is one of them.
-And it has two sides.
-This may be an honest statement of acceptance of the Divine's hand in your life.
-Or it may be a statement used to avoid personal responsibility and action.
+Religion and spirituality influence a lot of our beliefs about health, healing, and life.
+That God or fate wills you to experience sickness or suffering for whatever reason is one of them.
+This statement has two sides: It may be an honest acceptance of workings of the Divine in your life.
+On the other hand, this statement is sometimes used as a rationalization or excuse to avoid personal responsibility and action.

 My aunt was a perfect example of this mindset.
 Every hardship was her "cross to bear".
 She did little or nothing to change her situation for the better.
-In truth, she was responsible for much of her hardship, but would never own it.
+In truth, she was responsible for much of her hardship, but she never owned it.
 She preferred to continue as is and blame someone else.
-Obviously there was a subconscious gain there.
+Obviously, there was a reason she continued on that path even though she claimed to be miserable (and probably was) and wished for another kind of life.

 The difficulty with this is spiritual belief system is knowing whether it really is 'your time', or your 'cross to bear' or whether it is an incredible opportunity for healing and transformation.
 And only God would know which.